Palatov D1

 Dennis Palatov created the Palatov D1, a lightweight American race car that is produced by Palatov Motorsport, a business he founded in Portland, Oregon.
 Over the course of several years, a proof-of-concept prototype (dp1) was built using a 4-cylinder engine from a Suzuki Hayabusa motorcycle.

 Taking everything learned from the dp1 prototype, Dennis formed Palatov Motorsport in 2008 to manufacture lightweight track and racing cars.
 The first car released was the D4.
 Its development is documented in a separate blog.
 The D1 development continued with improved bodywork for aerodynamics and downforce and for the powertrain utilizing the American small displacement, compact and lightweight, high revving, double overhead cam 430 hp Hartley V8 engine available either naturally aspirated or with forced-induction.
-First production D1 is expected to be released in 2011 and the development is being documented in its own bolg.
+First production of the D1 began in 2011 with the development process documented in its own online blog.

 With a proprietary AWD system, extreme light weight and 1,000 hp per metric ton the D1 will be the flagship of the Palatov Motorsport product lineup.
 The D1 is designed to utilize the American designed and built Hartley V8 exclusively.

 The production V8 version is intended for skilled and experienced track drivers who can make use of its potential.
 The D1 will only be sold as a complete (turnkey) car exclusively for track use with no streetable option.